Police News and Police Reports on the Police

 Bryan man detained by police in mistaken identity incident caught on video

-Bryan Texas – A Fourth of July family celebration in Bryan took a traumatic turn for one local man who says he was tackled and wrongfully detained by police in front of his children.
+Bryan – A Fourth of July family celebration in Bryan took a traumatic turn for one local man who says he was tackled and wrongfully detained by police in front of his children.

 Marcellious McGee was attending a backyard cookout with family and friends in the 400 block of Legion Court when officers with the Bryan Police Department entered the property looking for someone named “Marquis.”
 According to McGee and several witnesses, officers ignored pleas from the crowd that they had the wrong person and proceeded to detain him anyway.